-"Theft" is the unlawful appropriation of property with intent to deprive the owner of said property and without the owner's effective consent.
+"Theft" is the unlawful appropriation of property with intent to deprive the owner of property.

-"Appropriate" and "appropriation" means to acquire or otherwise exercise control over property other than real property.
+"Appropriation" and "appropriate", as those terms are used herein, means to acquire or otherwise exercise control over property other than real property.
 Appropriation of property is unlawful if it is without the owner's effective consent.

-"Froperty" means tangible or intangible personal property, or a document, including money, that represents or embodies anything of value.
+"Property" as used herein means tangible or intangible personal property or documents, including money, that represents or embodies anything of value.